guytet/shell/iptables_config/README.md

 To install run ./install.sh

-Will disable ufw and firewalld on systems that ship with it, and re-enable iptables, while opening only ssh(22) and icmp echo (ping) new traffic inbound.
+Will disable ufw and firewalld on systems that ship with it, and re-enable iptables, while opening only ssh(22) and icmp echo traffic inbound.

 Configures ports:
 Enabled: 22(ssh incoming), icmp echo (ping).